What are psychedelics?

 The mystical experience

-The altered state of consciousness induced by psychedelics can lead to a profound and transformative experience known as the transcendent experience.
-This state is characterized by a sense of unity and interconnectedness with everything, as well as an increase in positive emotions such as love, joy, and peace.
+The experience is such that the altered state of consciousness brought about by psychedelics can be really profound and transformative.
+That is the transcendent experience, characterized by unity, interconnectedness with everything, as well as an increase in positive emotions such as love, joy, and peace.
 The transcendent experience can also include spiritual or mystical experiences and feelings of transcendence beyond time and space.

-Interestingly, these mystical experiences reported by individuals under psychedelics share similarities with those experienced during religious practices such as meditation or prayer.
-However, this connection between psychedelics and spirituality has been controversial in some cultures and locations throughout history due to legality issues.
+Interestingly, these mystical experiences that people report under psychedelics share similarities with those in religious practices such as meditation or prayer.
+However, the connection between psychedelics and spirituality has often been controversial in some cultures and locations throughout history due to legality issues.

-Historically, psychedelics have been used for religious purposes in various cultures around the world.
-In fact, some scholars suggest that the use of plant-based psychoactive substances dates back thousands of years.
-For example, Native American tribes have used peyote cactus (containing mescaline) for centuries for spiritual practices.
-Similarly, traditional Ayahuasca ceremonies are still practiced in South America for healing and shamanic rituals.
+Historically, psychedelics have been used for religious purposes in cultures around the world.
+Actually, some scholars think that the use of plant-based psychoactive substances has its roots thousands of years ago.
+For instance, peyote cactus (which contains mescaline) has been used by Native American tribes for many years for spiritual practices.
+Likewise, Ayahuasca ceremonies are still carried out traditionally in South America to cure and perform shamanic rituals.

 The history and cultural context of psychedelics

-Psychedelics have a rich cultural and historical context that goes back centuries.
-The use of substances such as peyote, ayahuasca, and psilocybin mushrooms can be traced back to ancient cultural practices and spiritual ceremonies.
-These substances have also been used for medicinal purposes in various cultures.
+Psychedelics have a history and culture that dates back many years.
+The use of such drugs as peyote, ayahuasca, and psilocybin mushrooms is traced back to very early cultural practices and spiritual ceremonies.
+These substances were used also for medicinal purposes by other cultures.

-In contemporary society, the use of psychedelics has been a topic of debate and controversy.
-The 1960s counterculture movement popularized the use of LSD and other psychedelic substances as a means of achieving altered states of consciousness.
-This led to increased research and experimentation with LSD, which eventually led to its criminalization.
-However, recent studies have shown promising results in the use of psychedelics for treating a variety of mental health conditions such as depression, anxiety, and PTSD.
+The use of psychedelics has been controversial in modern society.
+The 1960s counterculture movement popularized the use of LSD and other psychedelic drugs to achieve an altered state of consciousness.
+This then increased research and experimentation with the substance and eventually culminated in criminalization.
+Recent studies have proven promising though for the use of psychedelics in treating a range of mental health conditions such as depression, anxiety, and post-traumatic stress disorder.

-Despite their rich cultural history and potential therapeutic benefits, the use of psychedelics remains illegal in many parts of the world.
+The use of psychedelics remains illegal in many parts of the world despite their rich cultural history and potential therapeutic benefits.
 The stigma surrounding these substances has prevented further research and exploration into their potential therapeutic uses.

 Ancient use of psychedelics in religious and spiritual practices

-The utilization of entheogenic plants and fungi for spiritual and religious practices dates back centuries.
-These substances were consumed in various rituals, ceremonies, and shamanic practices by people around the world.
-The ancient Egyptians used blue lotus to induce a state of trance for visions and divination, the Mayans consumed mushrooms during their religious ceremonies to communicate with deities, and the ancient Greeks employed ergot to participate in their oral tradition known as the Eleusinian Mysteries.
+Entheogenic use dates back millennia as part of various shamanic/religious rites.
+Plants and mushrooms were consumed for different, often secretive, and secret-keeping ritual/ceremonial/communion purposes by nearly every society.
+The ancient Egyptians used blue lotus to bring about a trance for visions and divination; the Mayans consumed mushrooms in their rituals to speak to the deities, while the ancient Greeks used ergot to indulge in their oral tradition that was known as the Eleusinian Mysteries.

-Explorers of these substances reported experiencing a profound sense of connection with nature and their surroundings.
-Shamans used entheogens to heal sickness, help them find lost objects or even lost family members.
+Explorers of these drugs reported a deep sense of relation with nature and their surroundings.
+Shamans used entheogens to heal sickness and help them find lost objects or even lost family members.
 Their altered state of consciousness allowed them to connect with higher beings or obtain knowledge that aided in decision-making.

-Pro Tip: It is important for spiritual seekers or researchers interested in exploring psychedelics’ history and cultural context to approach it with respect for other cultures’ traditions and beliefs.
+Pro Tip: Spiritual seekers or researchers who are interested in exploring psychedelics’ history and cultural context should approach it with respect for other cultures’ traditions and beliefs.

 The only thing trippier than a psychedelic experience is the fact that the FDA is actually considering their therapeutic potential.